-Ethanol is one of the greatest risk factor for morbidity worldwide, with the highest risk in middle income countries.1 About 4 % of total expires worldwide in a year, are ascribed to ethanol, greater than the expiries caused by HIV / AIDS, Violence or tuberculosis.1 Lemoine and colleagues in 1968 and Jones et al in 1973 noticed a syndrome in infants of alcoholic mothers which was labeled as "fetal alcohol syndrome" (FAS).2 Since clinical identification of FAS in 1973, it has progressed from an unacknowledged condition to a principle public health concern.
-The effect of prenatal ethanol exposure (PEE) on the outcome of pregnancy depends on the quantity and pattern of ethanol consumption.3 embryos exposed to elevated blood alcohol concentrations (BAC) over comparatively short periods of time, are more at risk as compared to those of uninterrupted drinking patterns.5
+Ethanol is one of the greatest risk factor for morbidity worldwide, with the highest risk in middle income countries.
+About 4 % of total expires worldwide in a year, are ascribed to ethanol, greater than the expiries caused by HIV / AIDS, Violence or tuberculosis.
+Lemoine and colleagues in 1968 and Jones et al in 1973 noticed a syndrome in infants of alcoholic mothers which was labeled as "fetal alcohol syndrome" (FAS).
+Since clinical identification of FAS in 1973, it has progressed from an unacknowledged condition to a principle public health concern.
+The effect of prenatal ethanol exposure (PEE) on the outcome of pregnancy depends on the quantity and pattern of ethanol consumption.

-Low birth weight in infants was identified as the most consistent features of PEE along with pre and postnatal growth retardation.4 Animal studies has revealed that
+Low birth weight in infants was identified as the most consistent features of PEE along with pre and postnatal growth retardation.
+Animal studies has revealed that embryos exposed to elevated blood alcohol concentrations (BAC) over comparatively short periods of time, are more at risk as compared to those of uninterrupted drinking patterns.

-The precise mechanism of Ethanol teratogenicity has not been fully elucidated, but the type of damage induced depends on the quantity and developmental timing of exposure, beside other maternal and genetic factors.6 Studies have shown that one of the mechanisms by which alcohol exerts its harmful effects is through inhibition of expression of Pax-6 gene.7 Peng et al observed that only 0.3% concentration of alcohol lead to 90% inhibition of expression of Pax-6 gene in Xenopus embryo.8 PEE has also resulted in reduced expression of Pax 6 transcription factor encoded by Pax 6 gene in rat brain.9 Normal Pax 6 gene expression is essential for neural10, pancreatic11, ocular12 development as well as development of dorsoventral axis of pituitary gland.13
+The precise mechanism of Ethanol teratogenicity has not been fully elucidated, but the type of damage induced depends on the quantity and developmental timing of exposure, beside other maternal and genetic factors.
+Studies have shown that one of the mechanisms by which alcohol exerts its harmful effects is through inhibition of expression of Pax-6 gene.
+Peng et al observed that only 0.3% concentration of alcohol lead to 90% inhibition of expression of Pax-6 gene in Xenopus embryo.
+PEE has also resulted in reduced expression of Pax 6 transcription factor encoded by Pax 6 gene in rat brain.
+Normal Pax 6 gene expression is essential for neural, pancreatic, ocular development as well as development of dorsoventral axis of pituitary gland.